 The financial sector is growing at a rate of 6% per annum.
 Indeed, this is the fastest-growing job sector in the world.
 According to experts, the demand for accountants and financial professionals will continue to rise in the future.

 But the nature of the financial sector is also evolving.
 Due to the disruption of new technology, the world is rethinking finance.
 The creation of technologies such as cryptocurrency and crowdfunding has been a game-changer.
-Moreover, the industry uses the latest technology, such as Big Data and AI, to make better decisions and work efficiently.
+Moreover, the industry uses the latest technology, such as Big Data, AI and hiring through remote jobs, to make better decisions and work efficiently.

 Furthermore, the term finance itself covers many different processes.
 It refers to how we make money, how we save it, and how we manage it.
 These separate processes require varying professionals that fall into three broad categories.
 But the skillset is the same for all of them.

 To make better choices for a future in finance, one must know the financial sector’s basics.
 But before we talk about the basics, let’s consider why so many graduates choose a career in this sector.